 Build a targeted email list:

-Building a targeted email list is essential for the success of any email marketing campaign.
-Lawyers should focus on attracting engaged and interested subscribers, rather than buying lists or adding contacts without their consent.
-To build a targeted email list, lawyers can create opt-in forms on their website, blog, or social media platforms.
-This allows potential subscribers to voluntarily provide their contact information and express interest in receiving emails from the lawyer.
-Additionally, lawyers can leverage their existing network by importing their contacts from their email client or CRM system.
+Creating a well-targeted email list is an integral part of any email marketing campaign.
+Attorneys should try to target active, qualified subscribers and not buy lists or add contacts that aren’t their own.
+Attorneys can build opt-in forms on their website, blog or social media profiles in order to have a specific email list.
+This allows prospective subscribers to register their contact details and opt in to receive emails from the attorney.
+Also, attorneys can leverage their existing network by importing their contacts from their email client or CRM.

 Create valuable content: